 9- Navy Blue

-If you’re looking for a color that will make your oil-rubbed bronze fixtures pop, then navy blue is another great way to go.
+If you seek a color that will make your oil-rubbed bronze fixtures pop, then navy blue is another great way to go.

 10- Pale Olive Green

 This is yet another cheerful color that can be paired well with the metallic finish of bronze, copper, or brass.

 No matter what decor styles you have in your home or what you’re going for, this color palette will enhance the look of your space while creating a calming and relaxing atmosphere.